Lil Wayne, 30, was literally a little kid when he wrote his first rap.

 He rhymed, "H is for high, like we always get.
 Getting blunted, cessed out, smoking a whole bunch of spliffs.
 And then the O was for Olive Branch which was a street.
 Real, real N-word.
 The double L was for low lives who love to pull the trigger.
 The Y was for yes.
 Yes, yes, my brother.
 I'm Lil Wayne from Hollygrove, mother lovers."

-Lil Wayne laughed after the recital, and Couric teased him about the violent subject matter.
+Lil Wayne laughed after the recital, and Couric teased him about the profanity and drug references.

 "There's so much wrong with that," Couric said, and Lil Wayne agreed.